ai-agents-cybersecurity/N8n2langraph/README.md

 - `--llm-model`: override the model used in generated scripts (e.g., `gpt-5.1-codex-max`).
 - `--enable-reflection` and `--reflection-steps`: wrap generated LLM calls in a reflection loop for self-critique.
 - `--enable-agent`: toggle a lightweight agentic helper that re-prompts the LLM with state context when translating OpenAI nodes.
+- `--enable-llm-assist` and `--llm-assist-model`: use the converter's LLM helper to infer code for unsupported nodes and rewrite prompts for clarity.

 ## Notes
 - Unsupported n8n nodes produce stub functions that raise `NotImplementedError`.